Search

 Things to do during a layover

 There are ample facilities for diners and shoppers at AMD.
-After passing the security lines, you will find international chains like Tim Hortons and Subway alongside Indian cafés and eateries such as Theobroma for baked goods and Wagh Bakri Tea World for simple, cheap beverages.
+Once you’re past security, you’ll see international chains like Tim Hortons and Subway alongside Indian cafés and eateries such as Theobroma for baked goods and Wagh Bakri Tea World for simple, cheap beverages.
 Duty-free stores can seem unnecessarily expensive but make for a good way to pass time window-shopping during long layovers.

 There is not much provision to rest at the airport, save for some recliner chairs, and I’ve hardly ever found one empty.
 Be ready to hunt for one of the few traditional seating options if you will need to rest.
-There are some massage chairs at the airport, and these can be booked on the spot for a small fee.
-Again, anticipate some waiting time to reap the benefits owing to large crowds.
+There are some massage chairs at the airport, and these can be booked on the spot for a small fee, but expect a wait.

 Lounges

-There are only 2 lounges at the airport – one at each terminal.
-They can get crowded, but the lounge in Terminal 2 is exclusively for international passengers, which helps to filter out some of the crowds.
+There are only two lounges at the airport, one in each terminal.
+They can get crowded, but the lounge in Terminal 2 is exclusively for international passengers, which helps filter out some of the crowd.

 You will find this one just opposite the boarding gates, so it’s convenient to settle down until right before it’s time to catch your flight.
 This is also a good place to get some work done, as you won’t find any tables or workstations elsewhere around the airport.